Nick Daws: Coaching career

 Following his retirement from playing in 2005, Daws joined the coaching staff at Rotherham United.
 Having graduated from Manchester Metropolitan University with a BSc in Sport Science, he became fitness coach under Ronnie Moore, remaining in the same position under Mick Harford.
 The 2005–06 season saw him complete the prestigious FA Fitness Trainers Award.
 Following the appointment of Alan Knill, Daws became first team coach and remained at the club following Knill's departure to assist Mark Robins.
 Having gained his UEFA A Licence and following 2 successful campaigns, Daws joined Barnsley in the same role, when Rotherham manager Mark Robins was appointed the same position at Oakwell.
 In accordance to this happening, Robins took his entire coaching staff including Daws, to his new club and following two successful seasons in the Championship during which he completed the prestigious UEFA Pro Licence, Daws left Oakwell following Robins' resignation.

 Following the 2011–12 season in which he scouted for a number of clubs in the Football League, Daws started the 2012–13 season in a new role as Professional Development Coach before taking on the role of Head of Coaching at Queens Park Rangers in September 2013.
 In October 2014, Daws left his role at QPR to join Scunthorpe United as first team coach.

 On 18 January 2016, Robins and his assistant David Kelly were sacked by Scunthorpe United, Daws and Andy Dawson were put in temporary charge.
 On 22 February, and following a run of four wins from five games, Daws was named manager until the end of the season.
 Daws became Scunthorpe's assistant manager upon Graham Alexander's appointment as manager on 22 March 2016.
-On the 25 May 2018 after a second spell as caretaker manager, Daws was appointed the permanent manager of Scunthorpe.
+On 25 May 2018 after a second spell as caretaker manager, Daws was appointed the permanent manager of Scunthorpe.
 He was sacked on 24 August, after four games of the 2018–19 season.
 On 24 October 2019 Daws was appointed as Glyn Hodges' assistant manager at League One AFC Wimbledon.
 On 30 January 2021, Daws and Hodges left their roles at AFC Wimbledon by mutual consent following a defeat to bitter rivals Milton Keynes Dons.

+In June 2021, Daws was appointed head of recruitment at Motherwell.